mob-sakai/UIEffect/Packages/src/README.md

 ## 📝 Description <!-- omit in toc -->

-**_"Decorate your uGUI, simply and powerfully."_**
+**_"Decorate your UI, simply and powerfully."_**
-UIEffect is an open-source package that allows you to intuitively apply rich UI effects directly from the Inspector or via code.
+UIEffect is an open-source package that allows you to intuitively apply rich Unity UI effects directly from the Inspector or via code.
 Combine various filters, such as grayscale, blur, and dissolve, to decorate your UI with a unique visual style!

 ![](https://github.com/user-attachments/assets/bce4ddb2-766f-4bed-bad2-fda91bb8133c)